citp/privacy-policy-historical/w/wg/wgn/wgnradio.com.md

-> *The following text is extracted and transformed from the wgnradio.com privacy policy that was archived on 2007-07-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070721003952id_/http%3A//www.wgnradio.com/index.php%3Foption%3Dcom_content%26task%3Dview%26id%3D34%26Itemid%3D120) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wgnradio.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216020512id_/http%3A//www.wgnradio.com/index.php%3Foption%3Dcom_content%26task%3Dview%26id%3D34%26Itemid%3D120) for the most accurate reproduction.*

 # WGN Radio - Privacy Policy

-**Last Updated: October, 2004**
+**Last Updated: May, 2006**

 WGNRADIO.com strives to offer its visitors the many advantages of Internet technology and to provide an interactive and personalized experience.
 We may use Personally Identifiable Information (your name, e-mail address, street address, telephone number) subject to the terms of this privacy policy.
 Please note this policy applies only to information collected by WGNRADIO.com online and does not impact information collected or used by WGNRADIO.com or its affiliates through other means.

 ### How we gather information from users.

 How we collect and store information depends on the page you are visiting, the activities in which you elect to participate and the services provided.
 You can visit many pages on our site without providing any information.
 Other pages may prompt you to provide information, such as when you register for access to portions of our site, sign up for membership, request certain features (e.g., newsletters, news updates and other products), sign up for a newspaper subscription or make a purchase.
 You may also provide information when you participate in sweepstakes and contests, voting and polling activities, message boards and chat rooms and other interactive areas of our site.

 Like most Web sites, WGNRADIO.com also collects information automatically and through the use of electronic tools that may be transparent to our visitors.
 For example, we may log the name of your Internet Service Provider or use "cookie" technology.
 Among other things, the cookie may store your user name and password, sparing you from having to re-enter that information each time you visit, or may control the number of times you encounter a particular advertisement while visiting our site.
 As we adopt additional technology, we may also gather information through other means.
 In certain cases, you can choose not to provide us with information, for example by setting your browser to refuse to accept cookies, but doing so may limit your ability to access certain portions of the site or may require you to re-enter your user name and password.
 Additionally we may not be able to customize the site's features according to your preferences.